sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 }
 ```

-For the outputs, we just need to restrict them to contain the latest contract state, and the change output when necessary.
+After we increment the candidate's votes and update the contract state, we make sure the new state is maintained in the spending transaction's output [as usual](../how-to-write-a-contract/stateful-contract.md#update-states).
+Another output is added if change is needed.

 ```ts
 let outputs: ByteString = this.buildStateOutput(this.ctx.utxo.value)